Tio University: Mbo4 (Intermediate Vocational)

-The Mbo courses take 1 to 2 years to complete, depending on the prerequisites of the student.
+The Mbo programmes take 1 to 2 years to complete, depending on the prerequisites of the student.
 Mbo4 is an intermediate vocational level in the Dutch education system, the focus is on practical skills in the field of education.

 Associate Degree

-Since 2020 the HBO courses are also offered as a two-year Associate-degree course.
-This is a degree level between Mbo4 and Hbo.
+Since 2020 the higher education programmes are also offered as a two-year Associate-degree course.
+This is a degree level between Mbo4 (intermediate level) and bachelor programmes.